St Alban Hall, Oxford: History

 St Alban Hall took its name from Robert of Saint Alban, a citizen of Oxford, who conveyed the property to the priory of nuns at Littlemore, near Oxford, about the year 1230.

 In February 1525, on the recommendation of Thomas Wolsey, Lord Chancellor, as a result of the Littlemore Priory scandals, the priory was dissolved.
 Its lands and houses in Oxford passed to Wolsey for the use of his new Cardinal College.
 When Wolsey fell from power in 1529, Littlemore Priory, along with the rest of his wealth and estates, escheated to the Crown.
 Henry VIII then granted St Alban Hall to George Owen, D.M., who was both the king's physician and a Fellow of Merton College.
 Owen conveyed it to Sir John Williams, later Lord Williams of Thame, and Sir John Gresham.
 By permission of Edward VI, in 1547 they transferred the Hall to John Pollard and Robert Perrot, Esquires, who sold it to the Warden and Fellows of Merton College.

 St Alban Hall continued for another three centuries as a separate hall with its own students and principal.
 It was governed by the university's statutes for Academical Halls, and its principal was chosen by the chancellor of the university.

 Chancellor Grenville appointed Richard Whately as principal in 1825, in an attempt to raise standards there.
 John Henry Newman was Whately's vice-principal from 1825 to 1826, and Samuel Hinds from 1827 to 1831.

-As later recalled by Dr Henry Robinson, in 1832 there was only one undergraduate, a man named Tenant, who was known as "the solitary tenant of Alban Hall".
+As later recalled by Dr Henry Robinson, in the mid-1830s there was only one undergraduate, John Robert Tennant, who was known as "the solitary tenant of Alban Hall".
 There were seven members when Robinson arrived in 1838, rising to twelve by the time he came down.
 The only tutor was the vice-principal, while the principal, Edward Cardwell, was a university lecturer on divinity.
 Those aiming for an honours degree took a private tutor, of whom Bob Lowe of Magdalen was the most popular.
 The Hall then had four servants, a cook, a manciple, a porter, and a boy.
 Robinson had found St Alban Hall "rather an expensive place, the number being so few, and there was no endowment."

 The last principal, William Salter, was appointed in 1861 and resigned in 1882.
 In 1877 Prime Minister Disraeli appointed commissioners under Lord Selborne and later Mountague Bernard to consider and implement reform of the university and its colleges.
 The commissioners came to the view that the four remaining medieval halls were not viable and should merge with colleges.
 In 1881, the commissioners made a University Statute which provided for St Alban Hall to be united with Merton College in the event of Principal Salter's resignation or death.
 The Hall then had eighteen members in residence, who were admitted to Merton.
 In 1887, a similar Statute extinguished New Inn Hall and combined it with Balliol College, on the death of Henry Hubert Cornish.
 In the event, of the halls only St Edmund Hall would avoid merger.